emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

 {% endexample %}

-#### Upload with XMLHttpRequest
+#### Updating the upload progress

-Files to be uploaded can be accessed through the `file` property of the `UploadItem` objects emitted on `ldfileuploadready`. `XMLHttpRequest` can be used to update the upload progress in the component.
+The following example is a more complete one.
+It illustrates how you can allow uploading multiple files to an actual server using [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+The files to be uploaded are accessed through the `file` property of the `UploadItem` objects emitted on `ldfileuploadready`. `XMLHttpRequest` is used to update the upload progress in the component.

 {% example %}
 <ld-file-upload multiple show-progress></ld-file-upload>